KAIisDead/Weather_Pipeline/README.md

 - the averages in the summary table are calculated correctly
 - the quality checks actually catch bad data (like an impossible temperature)

-Note: the tests use the same `data/weather.db` file as the real pipeline, so running them will overwrite whatever's in there at the time.
+the tests use the same `data/weather.db` file as the real pipeline, so running them will overwrite whatever's in there at the time.
 Just run `Pipeline.main()` again afterward to refresh it with real data.